Instant millionaire: Trent Boult earns big money at IPL auction

 Indian batsman Shreyas Iyer led the bidding in the opening section, being sold to Kolkata Knight Riders for $2.45m.

-Even that price was still short of the whopping $2.86m the Royal Challengers Bangalore paid last year to secure the services of Kyle Jamieson, the Black Caps bowler who chose not to enter this year's auction so he could instead rest during April and May.
+That price was still short of the whopping $2.85m the Royal Challengers Bangalore paid last year to secure the services of Kyle Jamieson, the Black Caps bowler who opted against entering this year's auction so he could instead rest during April and May.

-Twenty-three more New Zealanders have put forward their names in the auction, with Lockie Ferguson set to be the next Kiwi holding his breath.
+Twenty-three more New Zealanders put forward their names in the auction, which is set to run for two days, with Boult likely to have scored the biggest payday.

+The 32-year-old can now count as teammates England batsman Jos Buttler and Indian spinner Ravichandran Ashwin, whom the Royals secured earlier in the night with a bid of $1m.

+Boult - who will miss next week's first test against South Africa as he awaits the birth of his third child - was always likely to be hot property in the auction.
+The seamer took 13 wickets in 14 matches for Mumbai last season, recording an economy rate of 8.39.